Clement-W/Activation-Maps-Visualiser-PT/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-I've always been curious on what's going on in the different layers of CNNs.
-That's why I've created a little PyTorch script to see the activation maps of a specific, or all the CNN's layers.
+I've created a little PyTorch script to see the activation maps of a specific, or all the CNN's layers.
-Moreover, since I'm trying to switch from Tensorflow/Keras to PyTorch, I thought it would be interesting to do this little project to get used to handling torch objects and tensors.
+Since I'm trying to switch from Tensorflow/Keras to PyTorch, I thought it would be interesting to do this little project to get used to handling torch objects and tensors.

 ### Built With